jshjohnson/ASCAT/content/plugins/custom-fields-search/readme.txt

 * Update : Updated all functionality for wordpress 3.0, 3.1, 3.2.

 == Upgrade Notice ==

+= V1.1.8 =
+We updated all functionality for wordpress 3.9.1.
+The Spanish language file is added to the plugin.

+= V1.1.7 =
+We updated all functionality for wordpress 3.9.
+Plugin optimization is done.

 = V1.1.6 =
 Screenshots are updated.
 BWS plugins section is updated.
 We updated all functionality for wordpress 3.8.1.